itchronicles/blog/content/policies/privacy-policy.md

 ### Transfer of Your Personal Data

 Your information, including Personal Data, is processed at the Company's operating offices and in any other places where the parties involved in the processing are located.
 It means that this information may be transferred to — and maintained on — computers located outside of Your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from Your jurisdiction.
+For example, we use services like **Google Ads** and **Cloudflare**, which may involve the transfer of your personal data to **the United States**.
+These services comply with international data protection regulations, including the **EU-U.S. Data Privacy Framework**, to ensure that adequate protection is in place for your data.

 Your consent to this Privacy Policy followed by Your submission of such information represents Your agreement to that transfer.